ilm4zz4/PyChat/README.md

 # The Client

 The client application:
-* perform send and reccive message
+* perform send and reccive messages
-* two client exchange the messages one eache other in peer-to-peer by UDP connnection
+* two client exchange the messages one each other in peer-to-peer (by UDP protocol)
 * Each client is run by the command:
 `python Client.py <Nickname> <IP-address> <port>`
 * The IP address and port are the interfaces where the client receives the message from othe clients.